 The 2016-based subnational population projections for England provide an indication of the possible size and structure of the future population, based on the continuation of recent demographic trends, and are produced on a consistent basis across all local authorities in England.
 Subnational population projections for English regions, counties, clinical commissioning groups (CCGs) and NHS England regions are produced from the local authority projections.

 The subnational population projections are an input into household projections and are used by central and local government for planning education and health services provision.
-They were an important variable used by the Ministry of Housing, Communities and Local Government (MHCLG) in the last assessment of local authority need in financial year ending March 2014 and, depending on the outcome of the Fair Funding Review, may form part of a new funding formula from financial year ending March 2021 onwards.
+They were an important variable used by the Ministry of Housing, Communities and Local Government (MHCLG) in the last assessment of local authority need in financial year ending March 2014 and, depending on the outcome of the Review of local authorities’ relative needs and resources, may form part of a new funding formula from financial year ending March 2021 onwards.

 They are also used by local authorities for local planning or as a basis for producing their own projections.
 The subnational population projections are used to inform local-level policy and planning.
 Other uses include, but are not limited to: